geyerbri/jekyll-tutorial/README.md

 	</html>
   ```

 If you notice, much of this is the same as what was pasted into the index.html file, specified above.
 Once again, replace both instances of \[username] with your own GitHub username, but leave the rest alone for now.
-This layout will take care of the bulk of the HTML needed to write any given page in the website, so that all is needed in a page that refrences it is a little bit of content (which Jekyll will recognize and plug into a generated page at the location occupied by the `{{ content }}` [Liquid tag](https://jekyllrb.com/docs/templates/) in this defined layout).
+This layout will take care of the bulk of the HTML needed to write any given page in the website, so that all is needed in a page that refrences this layout is a little bit of content (which Jekyll will recognize and plug into a generated page at the location occupied by the `{{ content }}` [Liquid tag](https://jekyllrb.com/docs/templates/) in this defined layout).

 ### index.html again
 Now, go back to `index.html`.
 Replace all of it with the following code: